craigerm/add-ons/README.md

 Adjusts the scrolling threshold (in pixels) that triggers the next page load when reached. **Default:** `-200` offset from the end of the container element

-### uri-template `string`
+### results-page `string`

-Defines a relative URL where additional content may be loaded with placeholders for each pagination parameter.
-Any number of parameters may be defined as path segments or in the query string. **Default:** none
+Defines a relative URI template where additional content may be loaded.
+Pagination variables should be specified with a `{service-name;parameter-name}` syntax.
+Any number of these may exist as path segments or in the query string. **Default:** none

 Events